NobleMajo/hivessh/README.md

 const exampleConfig: string = await myHost.sftp.readFile("/etc/example/config.yml", "utf8")
 ```

+You can find the types in the [npmjs.com build](https://www.npmjs.com/package/hivessh?activeTab=code) (at /dist/essentials/SftpPromiseWrapper.d.ts).
+You can also check out the `ssh2`-library [sftp docs](https://github.com/mscdex/ssh2/blob/master/SFTP.md) for more background.

-## AbstractPackageManager
+## Abstract Package Manager
-With the abstract package manager (`apm`) you can use `apt`, `dnf`, `yum` or a `custom implemented package manager` via one interface.
+The abstract package manager (aka `apm`) allows you to use `apt`, `dnf`, `yum` or a `custom implemented package manager` from one interface.
-The apm features are limited and general, but you can update your system and install, delete and list your packages.
+The `apm` features are limited and generic, but you can upgrade your system and install, remove and list your packages.

 ```ts
 // upgrade all packages using the abstract package manager